itdxer/blog.itdxer.com/_posts/2016-07-25-share-documentation-between-classes-and-functions-in-python.md

 ## Source Code

 The main code is available [at GitHub in the NeuPy repository](https://github.com/itdxer/neupy/blob/master/neupy/core/docs.py).
 It's pretty simple and almost a standalone script.
 One dependency is a ``AttributeKeyDict`` class which is really small.

+All code from the article you can find in [iPython Notebook](https://github.com/itdxer/blog.itdxer.com/blob/gh-pages/notebooks/2016-07-25%20Share%20Documentation%20Between%20Classes%20and%20Functions%20in%20Python.ipynb)